Budwig Diet for Dogs

-A portion of Budwig muesli, similar to breakfast or small portion of supper.
+A small portion of Budwig muesli, similar to breakfast or small portion of supper.
 If the dog is less hungry at lunchtime feed a smaller portion.
 Only feed lunch if dog needs help maintaining weight.

 Budwig diet for Dogs: Suppers

 This is varied, I feed good quality meat and offal for maximum nutrition.
 Avoid fatty meat.
 Meat is not fed every day and fish is a healthy alternative to meat for at least some days.

-- Two-three days a week: fish cooked or raw, raw chicken/rabbit/game/green tripe and a portion of mixed veggies plus a spoon of ground linseed
+- Two-three days a week: fish cooked, , raw chicken/rabbit/game/green tripe and a portion of mixed cooked or pureed veggies plus a spoon of ground linseed

 - One day a week: 3-4 raw eggs or very lightly scrambled and a portion of mixed veggies plus a spoon of ground linseed

 The only other additions are a little probiotic powder sometimes, or a slug of kefir and when I have it he always gets some of my raw sauerkraut which I either make myself ( I am a huge fan of raw sauerkraut) or it can increasingly be found in supermarkets and health shop – though bizarrely for something that is just cabbage it’s vastly expense!